Lin Wang

 • Positions are open for graduate students and postdocs.
 Contact Lin Wang for details.

-• 2022.04: Lin Wang was included in Highly Cited Chinese Researcher in 2021 by Elsevier.
+• 2025.04: Lin Wang was included in the Highly Cited Chinese Researcher in 2024 by Elsevier.